 - Prep your oven and baking dish.
-Preheat the oven to 400°F. Grease a 9 x 13-inch pan with cooking spray, and set aside.
+Heat the oven to 400°F. Grease a 9 x 13-inch baking dish with cooking spray, and set aside.

 - Add yeast.
 Pour the liquid mixture into the large bowl of a stand mixer.
-Then sprinkle the yeast evenly on top, and give it a quick stir with a fork to combine.
-Wait for five minutes, or until the yeast is foamy.
+Then sprinkle the yeast evenly on top, give it a quick stir with a fork to combine, and let the yeast activate for 5 minutes until it is foamy.

 - Add dry ingredients.
-Then add in 3.5 cups of flour (not all of the flour!) and the salt.
+Add in 3 1/2 cups of flour (not all of the flour) and the salt.

 - Mix.
-Using the dough-hook, mix on medium-low speed until the dry ingredients are combined.
+(See alternate instructions in the notes below for how to knead the dough by hand.)
+Use the dough-hook to mix in the dry ingredients on medium-low speed until combined.
 If the dough is sticking to the sides of the bowl, add in 1/4 cup more flour at a time until the dough pulls away from the sides of the bowl and is only slightly sticky to the touch.
 (Only use up to 4 cups of flour total.)
-Continue mixing on low speed for 4-5 minutes.
+Continue mixing on low speed for 4-5 minutes until the dough is smooth.
 Then form the dough into a ball with your hands and transfer it to a greased bowl.

 - Let the dough rise.
 Cover the bowl with a damp towel or paper towel, and let it rise briefly for 15 minutes.

 - Form the rolls.
 Gently punch the dough down and divide into 15 equal-sized pieces.
-Form each piece into a ball and place the dough balls in a greased 9×13-inch baking dish.
-Cover the dish again with a damp towel or paper towel, and let the dough balls rise for an additional 15-20 minutes.
+Form each piece into a ball and place the dough balls in the greased baking dish.
+Cover the dish again with a damp towel or paper towel and let the dough balls rise for an additional 15-20 minutes.

 - Bake.
-Bake for 15 minutes, or until the rolls are lightly golden brown on top and cooked through.
+Uncover and bake for 15 minutes, or until the rolls are lightly golden brown on top and cooked through.

 - Brush with more butter.
-Remove the baking dish from the oven, and brush the tops of the rolls with butter.
-(Yum.)
+Transfer the baking dish to a wire cooling rack and brush the tops of the rolls with melted butter.

-*I buy my yeast in bulk.
-But if you’re buying the packets, note that 1 packet contains 2.25 teaspoons yeast.
-So this will call for a little more than 1 packet.
+Yeast: I typically purchase my yeast in bulk.
+But if you are using the 0.25-ounce packets, they each contain 2.25 teaspoons of yeast.
+So you will need slightly more than one packet to yield 1 tablespoon.